gzt/MixMatrix/README.md

 [MatrixLDA](https://cran.r-project.org/package=MatrixLDA) package performs LDA for normal distributions with penalized likelihood.

+Install from CRAN by running:

+    install.packages('MixMatrix')

-The software can be installed by running:
+The development version of the software can be installed by running:

     devtools::install_github("gzt/MixMatrix")